highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

 ```

 ## Recommended reading
-We recommend reading our article on [Understanding DataGrid](https://www.highcharts.com/docs/datagrid/understanding-datagrid) for an overview of new options and possibilites, and also the [Changelog](https://www.highcharts.com/changelog/#highcharts-dashboards) for any breaking changes.
+We recommend reading our article on [Understanding DataGrid](https://www.highcharts.com/docs/datagrid/understanding-datagrid) for an overview of new options and possibilities, and also the [Changelog](https://www.highcharts.com/changelog/#highcharts-dashboards) for any breaking changes.